Most of us don’t think in terms of who our domain registrar is, since we just package it in with whichever web host we’re planning to go with.

 Is GoDaddy or NameCheap the Better Company?

 Similarly, GoDaddy is also an industry stalwart, having what it claims to be more than a 30 percent share of the domain name business.
-It has sold an eye-raising 59 million domain names and too provides all web services needed by the budding online entrepreneur.
+It has sold an eye-raising of more than 62 million domain names and to provides all web services needed by the budding online entrepreneur.

 With that, let’s see what they have to say about their domain name services.